History of St. Louis (1804–1865): Changes in government and politics

-After the last Spanish lieutenant governor surrendered upper Louisiana and St. Louis to Amos Stoddard, representative of France and the United States, Stoddard was given civil command of the territory (march-october 1804) until the U.S. Congress acted further.
+After the last Spanish lieutenant governor surrendered upper Louisiana and St. Louis to Amos Stoddard, representative of France and the United States, Stoddard was given civil command of the territory (March-October 1804) until the U.S. Congress acted further.
 Stoddard quickly established a citizens' committee (led by leading Creole families) to write local regulations.
 However, Congress passed an organization law that separated the Louisiana Purchase at the 33rd parallel, with the upper part including St. Louis to be called the District of Louisiana and governed by officials from the Indiana Territory.
-The district was divided into subdistricts that included St. Louis, St. Charles, and Ste.
+The district was divided into sub-districts that included St. Louis, St. Charles, and Ste.
 Genevieve, among others.
 The act also banned the foreign slave trade and nullified any land grants greater than 640 acres made after October 1, 1800.
 Most wealthy Creoles found the new organization law to be particularly repulsive, if not for its threat toward slavery then due to its reduction of the significance of St. Louis.

 The Creole families and Americans who held large Spanish land grants thus petitioned Congress in 1804 to review the system.
 The petition received support from the territorial governor, William Henry Harrison, and in July 1805, Congress reorganized the District of Louisiana as the Louisiana Territory, with its territorial capital at St. Louis.
 The new reorganization also created a land claims board that would review large land grant claims to determine their legitimacy.
 Jefferson quickly appointed James Wilkinson as the new territorial governor, with John Coburn, Rufus Easton, and John Baptiste Charles Lucas as territorial judges.
 Both Easton and Lucas remained fixtures of St. Louis government well into the 19th century.

 By 1806, Wilkinson had become widely unpopular in St. Louis due to his interference with the land claims review board and refusal to convene a territorial legislature.
 Wilkinson also had befriended Aaron Burr, which provoked rumors that the two were planning a western rebellion.
 Wilkinson thus was removed from office in May 1806 and replaced in early 1807 by Meriwether Lewis, explorer and co-namesake of the Lewis and Clark Expedition, who took office in March 1808.
 Lewis's tenure was short, however, as he died on a trip to Washington, D.C. in late 1809.